TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.7.md

 ---

-Beloved, no new commandment write I unto you, but an old commandment which ye had from the beginning: the old commandment is the word which ye heard.
+Brothers, I write no new commandment to you, but an old commandment which you had from the beginning.
+The old commandment is the word which you heard from the beginning.